algolia/instantsearch/docgen/src/guides/custom-widget.md

     Called before the first search.
  - `render`, optional, used to update the widget with the new information from the results.
     Called after each time results come back from Algolia
+ - `dispose` optional, used to remove the specific configuration which was specified in the `getConfiguration` method.
+    Called when removing the widget or when InstantSearch disposes itself.

 If we translate this to code, this looks like: